Zojirushi is a Japanese company producing the best industrial design that you’ve never heard of.

 The main change to the SM-YAE is the stout form factor — previous models had a distinctive slim design, but they didn’t fit in some car cupholders.
 To go with the wider profile, the SM-YAE sports a larger, more mouth-shaped aperture on top.

 ( A quick aside — it’s always seemed amazing to me that the slim/tall design of the SM/SA-series held 16oz of liquid.
-This is because the human mind is extremely bad at estimating volume by width of container; a painful lesson learned by anyone in college who has been cajoled into drinking what turns out to be four beers from a frisbee).
+This is because the human mind is extremely bad at estimating volume by width of container; a lesson learned by anyone who has bet on how many beers you can pour into a frisbee, which turns out to be four).

 To my eye, this mug represents Zojirushi’s attempt to cater to an American market — a market that wants a big cup for a big car, with a big mouth for efficient beverage guzzling.
 (The SM-YAE is much shorter than the SM-KHE and SM-SA due to the fact that the lid screws into the mug as opposed to over it, making this the first 16oz Zojirushi that can fit under one of those terrible Keurig machines).

 While these are not the features I look for in a Zojirushi mug, I am excited for the “breakout” potential of this design — it’s the first Zojirushi product I’ve seen that looks American.
 Of course it’s also constructed to the ridiculous standards of the other Zojirushi products that I know and use, with a fit and finish that I don’t often see outside of Apple products.

 Yeats said that a poem, when right, “comes with a click like a closing box.”
 That’s often what I think of when I idly click a Zojirushi open and closed, just enjoying the feeling of its construction and quality.
 I’m a sucker for a great button, great buttons are the poems of industrial design.
 This is among the finest I’ve used.